yijingz02/yijingz02.github.io/_pages/about.md

 My research interest is in machine learning.
 Specifically, I am interested in data-efficient models and robust language models.

-Actively seeking research assistant positions for starting Fall 2024.
-Also, Ph.D. applicant for Fall 2025.
+Ph.D. applicant for Fall 2025.

 <br>